xerolinux/XeroWiki/docs/distro.md

     <img src="https://i.imgur.com/LTVLXo3.png" alt="rice">
 </p>

-## KDE Wayland
+## Nouveau Wayland

 If you are planning to grab the **KDE** version of **XeroLinux**, kindly note that there's currently an ongoing issue causing *"kwin_wayland"* to peg CPU to 100% for **nVidia** users, making install and usage nearly impossible.

-In the meantime, we have blacklisted the *"nouveau"* driver by default, so please make sure to install appropriate drivers post-install via included toolkit, after having updated the system, before rebooting.
+For now, we’ve temporarily disabled the *"nouveau"* driver by default, so if you’re using multiple monitors, only one will work and performance may be limited.
+To get the best experience, please make sure to 1) update your system, 2) install the GPU drivers using the included toolkit, and then 3) reboot your computer, in that exact order.
+Following these steps will ensure you can fully benefit from your setup.

 We apologize for any inconvenience.